What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 Cloudy and shade presets could work but to a lesser extent.

 Q: What if I want to retain the warmth of a lamp or tungsten?

-Should I white balance the correct Kelvin then make it warm/oranger in the post, or should I do that in-camera by putting in the ‘wrong’ white balance, making the lamp light seem warm like the human eye is seeing it?
+Should I white balance the correct Kelvin then make it warm/orange in the post, or should I do that in-camera by putting in the ‘incorrect’ white balance, making the lamp light seem warm like the human eye is seeing it?
 Thanks!

-Your best bet in a situation like this is to shoot the image RAW and correct it in post-processing software if it works for you.
+A: Different preset white balances convey different moods.
+Your best bet in a situation like this is to shoot the image RAW and correct it in post-processing software afterword.

 Q: If I shoot multiple scenes during a cloudy day outside when clouds may let the sunshine cover it after some time do you need to recalibrate WB each time I shoot, or should I keep a fixed WB?

 A: The light can change minute-to-minute during a cloudy day.
 Setting a Kelvin white balance is an easy way in this situation.